-Following our affinity diagram, we drew out a user journey and saw potential entry points.
+Following our affinity diagram and identifying our problem space, we drew out a user journey and saw potential entry points.
 We wanted to tackle why some users struggled in their grocery shopping and discovered that the planning process was their largest struggle.
 Our research showed that poor planning also tended to cause more unhealthy purchases and time inefficiency at the store.

 Wireframing & User Testing